Intervue/Data-structures-algorithms-for-interviews/README.md

 trees having random number of children not necessary equal
 - Array representation of trees is used in case of heaps where going up and down is required.
 The disadvantage of using array is that if a tree is skewed, arrays have to be as large as 2^n for storing n values given indexes of parent and child which is not the case in case of heaps.
 - *Recursion will keep populating the stack until dealing with statements to be executed, once a definite value truthy or falsy is returned, it will then pop off the execution context that returned that value.
 It is important to even return a function because then stack will know that this function is going to return something which may be a another function being returned or a value.
 This is how it keeps going*
+- Level order traversal uses a queue in which parent is pushed onto the queue and then its popped (dequeued) and its children are pushed in order from left to right and same process is repeated.
+Therefore we keep scanning the nodes level by level.
+- Level order traversal is similar to BFS (breadth first search in graphs) and other traversals like inorder, preorder and postorder are similar to DFS (depth first search in graphs)

 # C Programming - Topic1: Introduction